googleapis/gapic-generator/README.md

 cp -r ${GENERATED_PROTO_DIR}/* ${GENERATED_CLIENT_DIR}/src/main/java
 ```

-In ${GENERATED_CLIENT_DIR}/build.gradle, there are a couple dependencies that need to be removed if you
+In `${GENERATED_CLIENT_DIR}/build.gradle`, there are a couple dependencies that need to be removed if you
-are bundling our proto-generated classes and grpc stubs in the same package as the client.
+are bundling your proto-generated classes and grpc stubs in the same package as the client.
 They have a
-comment starting with "// Remove this line if you are bundling".
+comment starting with "`// Remove this line if you are bundling`".
 Warning: If you regenerate again, you will
 need to remove the lines from the build.gradle file again.
-(There is an option issue to fix this:
+(There is an open issue to fix this:
 https://github.com/googleapis/toolkit/issues/1917 ).

 #### Node